How to create a web service for Microsoft Graph (Microsoft Teams)

 You should be prompted to sign into your Microsoft account.

-If it is successful you can go on to create a Microsoft Teams web connection.
+If it is successful, you can create a Microsoft Teams web connection.

 Screen Shot 2021-04-06 at 4.06.47 PM.png